brentp/cyvcf2/_sources/index.rst.txt

 Modifying Existing Records
 ==========================

+.. this example is also in the writing.rst page

 `cyvcf2` is optimized for fast reading and extraction from existing files.
 However, it also offers some means of modifying existing VCFs.
-Here, we show an example of how to annotate variants with the genes that they overlap.
+Here, we show an example of how to modify the INFO field at a locus to annotate variants with the genes that they overlap.

 .. code-block:: python